iamFIREcracker/cl-prenotavaccino/README.md

 - `TWILIO_TO_NUMBERS`: who to send messages to (space separated list)

-If any of these environment variables is found empty, you will be prompted to provide a value as soon as RUN is invoked:
+If any of these environment variables is found empty, you will be prompted to provide a value as soon as START is invoked:

-    > (prenotavaccino:run)
+    > (prenotavaccino:start)
     TWILIO_ACCOUNT_SID=qwerasdfzxcv
     TWILIO_AUTH_TOKEN=qwerasdfzxcv
     TWILIO_FROM_NUMBER=+12345678
     TWILIO_TO_NUMBERS=+23456789 +345678901

+To stop the scraper simply call the STOP function:

+    > (prenotavaccino:stop)